osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

 ## File relocation

-All configuration and log files will be renamed and moved.The files are renamed according to the timestamp of removal, for example *FileName.json_removed_yyyy-MM-dd--hh-mm-ss*.
+All configuration and log files will be renamed and moved.
+The files are renamed according to the timestamp of removal, for example *FileName.json_removed_yyyy-MM-dd--hh-mm-ss*.

 Configuration files will be moved to the following location: